objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

 8. **Input 2** to stop the system monitor

-9 **Input 1** to start the system monitor
+9. **Input 1** to start the system monitor

 ## Deregistering Namespaces
-The System Monitor Dashbaord only runs in namespaces it has been told to do so, thus if to limit CPU usage of the System Monitor Dashboard namespaces that do not have any registered sensors collection clases should be deregistered from the System Monitor.
+The System Monitor Dashbaord only runs in namespaces it has been told to do so.
+Thus if to limit CPU usage of the System Monitor Dashboard, namespaces that do not have any registered sensors collection clases should be deregistered from the System Monitor.

 1. Using the Caché Terminal switch to the %SYS namespace
   - `zn "%SYS"`